 ✅Guaranteed refund for any defect

-✅Payment on delivery, credit cards, Paypal or bank transfer.
+✅Payment by credit card, Paypal or bank transfer, Amazon Pay,

 ✅ Shipping to Europe and USA with UPS